NinjaRMM/ninjaone_automation_screening/step2/src/Step_Two_Filter_Movies/RUNME.md

 > should be lowercase
 > the file will have same name informed.
 > by default, the file will be save on same folder that is movides.json, data folder.
+> If the same file name exits, the validation will stop the process and an exception will be thrown.